Latest News

 BHP announced on Wednesday that it would suspend operations and eliminate 750 jobs in a Queensland coal mine, which it shares with an affiliate of Mitsubishi.
 It blamed low prices and high royalties from the state government for its poor returns.

-BHP Mitsubishi Alliance (BMA), Saraji South, a part of the Saraji Mine Complex will enter a care and maintenance period from November 2025.
-BHP and Mitsubishi Development, an arm of Mitsubishi Corp., jointly own the mine.
+BHP Mitsubishi Alliance (BMA), Saraji South, a part of the Saraji Mine Complex will be put into care and maintainance from November 2025.

 The Saraji Complex produced 8,2 million metric tonnes of coking coal during the year ending June 2025.